What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 Achieving certification is definitely a process.
 The steps include:

-- Writing up a plan for organic operations
+- Writing up a plan for sanitary operations

 - Selecting a USDA-accredited certifying agent

 - Submitting an application and paying fees